BrendonONeill/Media_Upload/README.md

 - call complete multipart upload

 ## Working on
-- not deleting after upload
+- add indexedDB
-- Filter after upload with error
+- Filter broken with one img and need to deal with success and failure
-- test/fix abort function
+- On abortion stioll runs other chunks need a hard stop